KristofferC/CALFEM.jl/README.md

 See the official CALFEM manual which can be found at [here](http://www.solid.lth.se/education/courses/finita-elementmetoden-fhlf01-fhl064/software/).

-There is also a briefer online documentation available:
+There is also a briefer online documentation available [here](http://calfemjl.readthedocs.org/en/latest/).
+This also documents a few differences between this package and the MATLAB package.